b-jan/blog/NextJs.md

 ![Next.js](assets/ssr-next.jpg?raw=true "React SSR with Next.js")

 Usually, we are completely running React.js on client-side: Javascript is interpreted by your browser.
-For this reason, client-side rendering is the simplest setting for your React application.
-The initial html rendered by the server is a placeholder `<div id="root"></div>`.
-Then the entire UI is rendered in the browser once all your scripts load.
+The initial html returned by the server contains a placeholder, e.g. `<div id="root"></div>`, and then, once all your scripts are loaded, the entire UI is rendered in the browser.
+We call it client-side rendering.

 The problem is that, in the meantime, your visitor sees... nothing, a blank page!

-Looking for how to get rid of this crappy blank page for a personal project, I discovered Next.js: the current best framework for making server-side rendering React applications.
+Looking for how to get rid of this crappy blank page for a personal project, I discovered Next.js: in my opinion the current best framework for making server-side rendering React applications.

 ### Why SSR (Server-Side Rendering)?